Our hardware is exciting but our people are more than that

-Chris brings more than 20 years’ experience in IT infrastructure which is used for higher education and academic research purposes.
+Chris brings more than 20 years’ experience in IT infrastructure used for higher education and academic research purposes.

-Chris is responsible for Pawsey Data Services Infrastructure and his experience covers designing, procuring, delivering and working on storage and server hardware and filesystems, operating systems and hypervisors.
+Chris is responsible for the Pawsey Data Services Storage Infrastructure, and his experience covers designing, procuring, commissioning and managing storage and server hardware, filesystems, operating systems and hypervisors.

-Chris manages a team of Storage Systems Administrators, who maintain, manage and ensure Data Services are delivered to Pawsey clients who require Data Collections of National Significance.
-These Data Services are to be stored and used at Pawsey in either a dedicated RDS storage file system accessed via the Pawsey Data Portal, or stored in the Hierarchical Storage Management (HSM) system.
+Chris manages a team of Storage and HSM Systems Administrators, who together, maintain, manage and ensure Data Services are provided to Pawsey researchers, who require storage of, and access to their Research Data Collections of National Significance.

 For more than 10 years, Dr Grimwood has played a key role within the foundation projects that evolved into the establishment of the Pawsey Supercomputing Centre.

 He currently chairs the Pawsey Uptake Group – overseeing and /or delivering all user interactions- such as: training, national roadshows, user uptake initiatives, conferences and internships.

 Dr Grimwood provides ‘hands on’ expertise to researchers, enabling and supporting their use of the supercomputers.
 He is the primary contact for use of the supercomputers in industry and government projects.
 Dr Grimwood also manages supercomputer allocations and provides application support.